jobrouter/typo3-process/Documentation/module.rst

    instance.
 Each field item has the following fields:

    Name (required)
-      The name of the process table field as defined in the JobRouter Designer.
+      The name of the process table field as defined in the JobRouter® Designer.

    Description (optional)
       A description of the process table field.